 |Dietary Fiber 7g||24%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Collard greens are related to cabbage and kale and are used in many cuisines, including Portuguese, African, Southern U.S., and Brazil.
+Collard greens, a Southern staple, are related to cabbage and kale and are used in many international cuisines, including Portuguese, West African, and Brazilian.